Dina Asher-Smith sets the pace in Manchester

 Asher-Smith qualified fastest ahead of Daryll Neita and Asha Philip while CJ Ujah reached the men’s semi-final in 10.56secs.

-European champion Zharnel Hughes won his heat in 10.50secs with Andrew Robertson also winning his heat.
+European champion Zharnel Hughes won his heat in 10.50secs, with Andrew Robertson also taking first place to progress.

+Matt Hudson-Smith, also a European champion, pulled out injured in the men’s 400m heat.

 In the women’s 400m hurdles, heat winners Jessie Knight (56.88secs), Jessica Turner, (56.96secs), Lina Nielsen (57.66secs) and Meghan Beesley (57.53secs) all progressed to Saturday’s final.